anmolsaxena45/Clipboard-Editor/README.md

 3. Delete: Remove unwanted pastes with a single click.

-4. Copy: Instantly copy paste content to your clipboard with toast notifications.
+4. Copy: Instantly copy and paste content to your clipboard with toast notifications.

 5. Share: Share paste content directly via WhatsApp.